Lotus E20: Complete Formula One results

 † Driver failed to finish the race, but was classified as they had completed greater than 90% of the race distance.

 Later uses

 The E20 was run in the Renault R.S.17 livery for demonstration laps by Robert Kubica throughout 2017.
 Aseel Al-Hamad completed a celebratory lap in the E20 car ahead of the 2018 French Grand Prix.
 The car was also run in 2022 in the Alpine A522 livery for demonstration laps by Al-Hamad and Abbi Pulling.
+The car has also been used in 2025 in the Alpine A525 livery.